-Objective B-5: Demonstrated municipal leadership with respect to efficiency of municipal transportation to show an on-going commitment on behalf of the Town of Woodbury.
+Objective B-5: Demonstrated municipal leadership with respect to the efficiency of municipal transportation to show an on-going commitment on behalf of the Town of Woodbury.

-Implementation Action Responsibility Priority/ Timeline Measure of Success 1 Identify possible municipal properties to take on EV charging Planning Commission Medium At public meeting to discuss EV charging stations.
-Commission 1-6 infrastructure, identify stations.
-Years a list of municipal icais properties that may be suitable for EV charging.
-2 Continue to inventory municipal Selectboard High/ Inventory of municipal vehicles and maintain records for Sustained vehicles is maintained. at least seven years, in order to best consider efficiency in the 1-2 replacement of these vehicles.
-Years 3 Prioritize efficiency of vehicles Planning High/ In decision-making when considering the purchase Commission, Sustained regarding purchase of of a new vehicle, and consider Selectboard. new vehicles, fuel the switch to biodiesel for 1-8 efficiency and municipal vehicles.
-Years biodiesel use will be considered.
+Implementation Action Responsibility Priority/ Timeline Measure of Success 1 Identify possible municipal properties to take on EV charging stations.
+Planning Commission Medium 1 - 6 Years At public meeting to discuss EV charging infrastructure, identify a list of municipal properties that may be suitable for EV charging.
+2 Continue to inventory municipal vehicles and maintain records for at least seven years, in order to best consider efficiency in the replacement of these vehicles.
+Selectboard High/ Sustained 1 - 2 Years Inventory of municipal vehicles is maintained.
+3 Prioritize efficiency of vehicles when considering the purchase of a new vehicle, and consider the switch to biodiesel for municipal vehicles.
+Planning Commission, Selectboard.
+High/ Sustained 1 - 8 Years In decision-making regarding purchase of new vehicles, fuel efficiency and biodiesel use will be considered.